willwin4sure/vault/🚀Performance Engineering/Bentley Rules.md

 > Replace a sequence of tests with one test or switch.

 This avoids having multiple branches in sequence.
-For example, if you have three boolean values `a`, `b`, and `c` and need to bifurcate on each in sequence, you can instead compute a single value `(a << 2) | (b << 1) | c` and then running a `switch` statement on it.
+For example, if you have three boolean values `a`, `b`, and `c` and need to bifurcate on each in sequence, you can instead compute a single value `(a << 2) | (b << 1) | c` and then run a `switch` statement on it.

 ## Loops

 Loops are very important since usually the hot path runs through them.
 Most of the work happens in loops!
-If we didn't have loops, huge programs would only run for seconds!
+If we didn't have loops, even huge programs would only run for seconds!

 ### Loop Unrolling